 - Offset printing is best for large volume printing and identical copies.
 Digital printing is best suited for short-run printing with varying copies.

 - Digital printing takes less time and requires minimal setup.
 It uses electrostatic rollers called drums to apply toner to the paper using a light sheet.
-Digital printing also uses a sheet of paper lesser in sizes ranging from size 19-29 while a typical offset printing sheet is between size 29-40.
+Digital printing also uses a sheet of paper lesser in sizes ranging from size 19-29 while a typical offset printing sheet is between sizes 29-40.

-- Some colors are also more precise when they are printed using offset printing than with digital printing.
+- Some colors are also more precise when they are printed using offset printing than digital printing.

 - Digital printing is cheaper for fast projects.
 It works best for 24 hours or 48 hours of delivery at a more affordable rate.

 What colors can you print using the offset printing method?

 Although offset printing is not a new method, it still produces the most vibrant crisp colors than any other printing method.
 If you are concerned about the quality of your print job then talk to one of our printing specialists.
 There are two 3 types of offset press based on their inking system.
 Spot Color Offset Press, Full Color Offset Press, and Full-Color Offset press combined with Spot Color.
 Spot Color press uses Pantone colors or PMS Color matching system.

 We have the ability to custom match colors to your particular brand by using the highly innovative Pantone Matching System (PMS).
 Maintaining brand identity is very important, so we understand that your marketing and promotional materials must be printed to match.
 This is the only way to ensure brand awareness and broad customer recognition.
 Full-Color Offset printing machines work on the CMYK (Cyan, Magenta, Yellow, and Black) color scheme.
 RGB (Red, Green, Blue) is the standard visible color scheme in most computers.
 These colors cannot be replicated easily on paper because of the absence of integrated light.